lf-lang/lf-demos/llm/README.md

 Replace this <> with the environment name
 ```
 python3 -m venv <name of the environement>
-source <name of the environement>/bin/activate
+source <name of the environment>/bin/activate
 ```
 or
 ```
-conda create -n <name of the environement>
+conda create -n <name of the environment>
-conda activate <name of the environement>
+conda activate <name of the environment>
 ```
 ### Step 2: Installing the required packages
 Check if pip is installed: